HTMLElement: autocorrect property

 Result

 Activate the button to toggle the autocorrect value.
 Enter invalid text into the text box, such as "Carot".
-This should be corrected automatically when the feature is enabled.
+When the autocorrect is enabled, and if the implementation has the appropriate substitute word "carrot", the text should automatically be corrected.

 Specifications